davidwchung/Cryptocurrency-Price-Tracker/README.md

-This project is hosted at:
+# This project can be found at:

 https://crypto-price-tracker-bf439.web.app/